leejaymin/leejaymin.github.io/_pages/members.md

 layout: page
 title: Members
 permalink: /projects/
-description: lab members.
+description: This page lists current and former members and collaborators.
+Also, we are looking for motivated students.
 nav: true
 nav_order: 1
-display_categories: [Faculty, Graduate, Alumni]
+display_categories: [Faculty, Students, Collaborators, Alumni]
 horizontal: false
 ---